 The first problem is that high insulin was historically viewed as a downstream effect of serious illness, rather than a primary cause.
 In the last few years, we’ve seen this tide begin to turn.
 Researchers have published a flurry of papers arguing for insulin’s “pivotal” role in aging, cardiovascular disease, and Type 2 diabetes, as well as obesity, inflammation, and cancer.
 But the former prevailing wisdom—that elevated insulin doesn’t cause disease—may have impacted research priorities in this area.
 Why search for a hormone’s “ideal level” if an excess poses little danger?

-The second issue is that fasting insulin is entangled with a huge number of other independent factors, like body mass index, insulin sensitivity, and insulin clearance, as well as diet, exercise, and ethnicity.
+The second issue is that fasting insulin is entangled with a huge number of other independent factors, like body mass index and body weight, insulin sensitivity, and insulin clearance, as well as diet, exercise, and ethnicity.
 These factors interact in complex ways, and some (like obesity) are major health risks in their own right.
 This makes it very difficult to tease apart the variables and identify an ideal insulin level.
 Is high insulin in an overweight person as harmful as it is in a lean person?
 How much harm is done by elevated insulin versus the obesity that accompanies it?
 Should people of different sex and ethnicities have the same insulin target?
 These are not simple questions for medical researchers.

 Ethnicity has proven to be a particularly tricky factor in these analyses.
 Many studies have found that fasting insulin level varies by ethnicity.
 For example, this paper found that fasting insulin is higher in post-menopausal Black and Hispanic women than in non-Hispanic White and Asian women.
 Research has also shown that fasting insulin is higher among Black people than their White and Mexican-American counterparts if the participants are lean—but it is higher among Mexican-American people if they are obese.